 Students can also apply to be a Cancer Scholar by contacting Dr. Ivankovic.
 Four selected students work at the center as Cancer Scholars and receive school credit for their work.
 Cancer Scholar Gregory Barrett will soon start graduate work in preclinical science—a foundation for medicine and biomedical research—at Mercer University's School of Medicine in Georgia.
 At the cancer center Barrett studied pokeweed, a plant native to the southeastern United States that has been used in folk medicine for hundreds of years.
 He researched how cancer cells responded to the plant's presence.

-To learn more about AU's Center for Cancer Research and our related, academic programs, fill out the form below.
+To learn more about AU's Center for Cancer Research and our related, academic programs, click the link below.